discordjs/guide/guide/creating-your-bot/configuration-files.md

 * Command prefix(es)
 * A list of bot owner IDs

-Having that kind of data hard-coded in each of your files can be a bit bothersome and is less than ideal, to say the least.
-This is where configuration files come in - they're great for storing static data that can be easily updated in a single place.
+Having that kind of data hard-coded in each of your files can be bothersome and less than ideal.
+This is where configuration files come in–they're great for storing static data you can easily update in a single place.

 ## Implementing your config file